bharaliparismita95/KMeans/README.md

 # KMeans
- Implementation of K-Means clustering algorithm from scratch in python.
+ Implementation of K-Means clustering algorithm on iris data from scratch in python.